The ApolloScape Open Dataset for Autonomous Driving and its Application: Build ApolloScape

 Formally, given a 6-DOF camera pose $\ve{p} = [\ve{q}, \ve{t}] \in SE(3)$, where $\ve{q} \in SO(3)$ is the quaternion representation of rotation and $\ve{t} \in \mathbbm{R}^3$ is translation, a label map can be rendered from the semantic 3D map, where z-buffer is applied to find the closest point at each pixel.
 For a 3D point $\ve{x}$ belonging a class $c$, its square size $s_c$ is set to be proportional to the class' average distance to the camera.
 Formally, { } where $\hua{P}_c$ is the set of 3D points belong to class $c$, and $\hua{T}$ is the set of ground truth camera poses.
 Then, given the relative square size between different classes, we define an absolute range to obtain the actual square size for splatting.
 This is non-trivial since too large size will result in dilated edges, while too small size will yield many holes.
 In our experiments, we set the range as $[0.025, 0.05]$, and find that it provides the highest visual quality.
 As shown in \figref{fig:data}(e), invalid values in-between those projected points are well in-painted, meanwhile the boundaries separating different semantic classes are also well preserved, yielding the both the background depth map and 2D labelled background.
 With such a strategy, we increase labelling efficiency and accuracy for video frames.
 For example, it could be very labor-intensive to label texture-rich regions like trees, poles and traffic lights further away, especially when occlusion happens like fence on the road as illustrated in Fig.~\ref{fig:data}(g).

-\textbf{2D labelling of objects.} Finally, to generate the final labels (\figref{fig:data}(f)), we need to label the moving objects in the environments, and fix missing parts at background like sky regions.
+\textbf{2D labelling of objects and backgrounds.} Finally, to generate the final labels (\figref{fig:data}(f)), we need to label the moving objects in the environments, and fix missing parts at background like part of building regions.
 Similar with 3D point cloud labelling, we also developed an in-house 2D labelling tool with the same interface as 3D tool in Fig.~\ref{fig:tool}.
 To speed up the 2D semantic labeling, we also use a labelling strategy by training a CNN network for movable objects and background~\cite{wu2016wider} to pre-segment the 2D images.
 For segmenting background, we test with original image resolution collected by our camera, where the resolution is much higher than that used in the original paper to increase the quality of predicted region boundaries.
 For segment objects, similar with MaskRCNN~\cite{he2018mask}, we first do 2D object detection with faster RCNN~\cite{ren2015faster}, and segment object masks inside.
-However, since we consider high requirements for object boundaries rather than class accurate, for each bounding box with high confidence ($\geq 0.9$), we enlarge the bounding box and crop out the object region with context similar to~\cite{wang2015joint}.
+However, since we consider high requirements for object boundaries rather than class accuracy, for each bounding box with high confidence ($\geq 0.9$), we enlarge the bounding box and crop out the object region with context similar to~\cite{wang2015joint}.
 Then, we upsample the cropped image to a higher resolution by setting a minimum resolution of prediction (minimum len greater than $512$), and segment out the mask with an actively trained mask CNN network with the same architecture in~\cite{wu2016wider}.
 The two networks for segmenting background and objects are updated when images in one road is labelled.
+Here, the learning parameters from these networks follow the original papers.